kserickson/zsr/README.md

 ## Credits

-The table plot owes a lot to (this tutorial)[https://www.sonofacorner.com/beautiful-tables/] from (sonofacorner)[https://github.com/sonofacorner].
+The table plot owes a lot to [this tutorial](https://www.sonofacorner.com/beautiful-tables/) from [sonofacorner](https://github.com/sonofacorner), whose plots are stunning.

 ## Why ZSR?